-(b) Among waste generated from pre-treatment process, 0.000 tonnes of metals, 0.000 tonnes of papers/cardboard packing and 0.000 tonnes of plastics were sent to recyclers for recycling during the reporting period.

-(c) Among general refuse, 0.001 tonnes of metals, 0.045 tonnes of papers/cardboard packing and 0.005 tonnes of plastics were sent to recyclers for recycling during the reporting period.

-(d) No chemical waste was disposed of at CWTC in March 2024.

-(e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
+- (b) Among waste generated from pre-treatment process, 0.000 tonnes of metals, 0.000 tonnes of papers/cardboard packing and 0.000 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (c) Among general refuse, 0.000 tonnes of metals, 0.046 tonnes of papers/cardboard packing and 0.006 tonnes of plastics were sent to recyclers for recycling during the reporting period. - (d) No chemical waste was disposed of at CWTC during the reporting period. - (e) It was assumed that four 240-litre bins filled with 80% of general refuse were collected at each collection.
 The general refuse density was assumed to be around 0.15 kg/L.

-(&lt;sup>4) Public fill and construction waste may only be generated during maintenance works when there are civil or structural works.
+(4) Public fill and construction waste may only be generated during maintenance works when there are civil or structural works.